Nyedra W. Booker PharmD MPH and Stephanie Fox-Rawlings PhD, National Center for Health Research

 What the Scientific Studies Say

-A 2015 report by Yale scientists analyzed the chemicals found in 5 samples of tire crumbs from 5 different companies that install school athletic fields, and 9 different samples taken from 9 different unopened bags of playground rubber mulch.
-The researchers detected 96 chemicals in the samples.
+A 2018 report by Yale scientists analyzed the chemicals found in 6 samples of tire crumbs from different companies that install school athletic fields, and 9 different samples taken from 9 different unopened bags of rubber mulch intended for household use.
+The researchers detected 92 chemicals in the samples.
 A little under a half have never been studied for their health effects, so their risks are unknown, and the other chemicals have been tested for health effects, but those tests were not thorough.
-Based on the studies that were done, 20% of the chemicals that had been tested are considered to probably can cause cancer, and 40% are irritants that can cause breathing problems such as asthma, and/or can irritate skin or eyes.
+Based on the studies that were done, 20% of the chemicals that had been tested are considered to probably can cause cancer, and 40% are irritants that can cause breathing problems such as asthma, and/or can irritate skin or eyes.18 They concluded that “ people routinely ingest, inhale, handle, and have abrasions which contact ground tire material.
+That being so, it is prudent to assume that any chemicals in the tires or released by them can be transferred to exposed individuals.
+This study shows that a large number of compounds, many of them carcinogenic or irritants, are released from shredded recycled tires through several potential routes.
+Caution would argue against use of these materials where human exposure is likely, and this is especially true for playgrounds and athletic playing fields where young people may be affected.”

 The EPA created a working group that collected and analyzed data from playgrounds and artificial turf fields that used tire material.
 Samples were collected at six turf fields and two playgrounds in four study sites (Maryland, North Carolina, Georgia and Ohio).
 In a report released in 2009, the agency concluded that the level of chemicals monitored in the study and detected in the samples were “below levels of concern.”
-There were limitations to this study, however.
-The study did not measure the concentration of organic chemicals that are known to vaporize during summer heat (called SVOCs).
+However, the study did not measure the concentration of organic chemicals that are known to vaporize during summer heat (called SVOCs).
 SVOCs include PAH.
+And, the EPA concluded that while there were currently no human studies available to determine the effects of PAHs at various levels, based on laboratory findings, “breathing PAHs and skin contact seem to be associated with cancer in humans.”
+11

-In February 2016, the U.S. government announced a new action plan to better understand the likely health risks of tire crumb and similar artificial surfaces.
-This initiative involves 4 U.S. government agencies: the EPA, Centers for Disease Control and Prevention (CDC), Agency for Toxic Substances and Disease Registry (ATSDR) and Consumer Product and Safety Commission (CPSC).
-In December 2016, they released a status report and in July 2019 they released a final report that concluded that many chemicals were found in tire crumb rubber found in tire recycling plants that produce artificial turf and in artificial turf infill “including a range of metals, PAHs, phthalates and other tire rubber related chemicals.”
-The EPA report also specified that “VOC and SVOC laboratory chamber emission experiments provided information about the potential for chemicals associated with tire crumb rubber to be released into the air and to become available for inhalation exposure.”
-The report stated that the it was not a risk assessment.
-In addition, it explained that it did not study tire crumb “fine particles and nanoparticles” or the impact on children.
-Our review of the EPA report indicates that the authors state that more research is needed before determining the likely risks to children, and yet the EPA website for the report downplays the risks and seems aimed at reassuring the public rather than providing an objective summary.
+n February 2016, the U.S. government announced a new action plan involving four U.S. government agencies: the EPA, Centers for Disease Control and Prevention (CDC), Agency for Toxic Substances and Disease Registry (ATSDR) and Consumer Product and Safety Commission (CPSC).
+In December 2016, they released a status report 22 and in July 2019 they released a final report.
+The latter concluded that many chemicals were found in tire crumb rubber found in tire recycling plants that produce artificial turf and in artificial turf infill “including a range of metals, PAHs, phthalates and other tire rubber related chemicals.”
+23 The EPA report also specified that “VOC and SVOC laboratory chamber emission experiments provided information about the potential for chemicals associated with tire crumb rubber to be released into the air and to become available for inhalation exposure.”
+The report was not a risk assessment and it specified that EPA did not study tire crumb “fine particles and nanoparticles” or the impact on children.22 Our review of the EPA report indicates that the authors state that more research is needed before determining the likely risks to children, and yet the EPA website for the report downplays the risks and seems aimed at reassuring the public rather than providing an objective summary.24

 We agree with experts who have also noted that the EPA’s summary ignored the cumulative impact of exposures to chemicals and lead in artificial turf.
 For example, Jeff Gearhart, Research Director at the Ecology Center, told NCHR that “Even at the EPA’s low estimate of 3% bioavailability, a child ingesting a 3,000-4,000 ppm lead shred would contribute to lead poisoning.”
 The EPA report estimated that only 3% of the lead in the rubber would remain in the body during digestion.
 However, because high levels of lead have been found in tire crumb rubber, a child could still get a lot of lead from eating a small amount of rubber.